EMC-Backstage/kotlin-app2/README.md

-# Spring Boot Kotlin sample project
+# kotlin project using spring boot

 This is the source code for a sample Spring Boot application developed with Kotlin and Spring Data JDBC.